Equations defining probability tree models: Staged tree models

 Because staged trees often encode a lot of symmetry, we will in \cref{sub:thmstar} introduce the concept of \emph{positions} which are stages with identical future developments.
 Remarkably, we find in \cref{thm:toric} and \cref{cor:simple} in that section that if all stages are positions then the parametrisation~\cref{eq:parametrisation} behaves like a monomial parametrisation.
 As a consequence, sum-to-$1$ conditions on the parameter space can be ignored and the resulting model is a toric variety inside a probability simplex: see also \cref{thm:implicit} in the next section.

-Staged trees have now been successfully employed over a whole range of applications \citep{Freeman.Smith.2011b,Barclay.etal.2013a,Barclay.etal.2015,Collazo.Smith.2015}.
-Their mathematical properties have only recently been analysed for the first time, by \cite{Goergen.Smith.2017}.
-In that article, the authors characterise all different staged tree parametrisations of the same discrete model using symbolic nested representations of a polynomial generating function.
+Staged trees have now been successfully employed over a whole range of applications \citep{Freeman.Smith.2011b,Barclay.etal.2013a,Barclay.etal.2015,Collazo.Smith.2015}. \citet{Goergen.Smith.2017} characterise all different staged tree parametrisations of the same discrete model using symbolic nested representations of a polynomial generating function.
 This provides a framework to define two graphical operations which traverse the whole class of statistically equivalent staged trees, so all representations of the same model.
 An alternative approach to the question of statistical equivalence---or, in Bayesian networks, to characterise Markov equivalence---is to provide an \emph{implicit} rather than a parametric description of the model itself.
-All graphical represenations whose corresponding distributions fulfil these implicit constraints are then statistically equivalent.
+All graphical representations whose corresponding distributions fulfil these implicit constraints are then statistically equivalent.
 We present such an algebraic characterisation and analyse its properties in this paper.